-A No Action Alternative is required pursuant to NEPA.
+A No Action Alternative was evaluated pursuant to NEPA.
 The No Action Alternative considers the likely future conditions in the project area in the absence of the Federally-cost-shared and locally supported project.
 The No Action Alternative does nothing to alleviate risks to public health and safety.
-Under this alternative, there are neither changes to the existing breached, non-engineered Griggs Reservoir, nor to the environment in and around the existing breached reservoir.
-Impactful failures and continued overland flow from future flood events are possible with the continued build-up of the area, commercially and residentially.
+Under this alternative there is no change to the existing breached, non-engineered Griggs Reservoir.
+Failures and continued overland flow from future flood events are possible with the continued build-up of the area, commercially and residentially.